eclipse-archived/ceylon-lang.org/blog/2014-08-10-progress-report.md

 - Support for [use-site variance](/blog/2014/07/14/wildcards).
 - Introduction of a `Byte` class that may be optimized by the compiler to `byte` on the JVM.
+- Type inference for parameters of anonymous functions that occur as arguments in positional argument lists.

 Other notable changes are:

+- Powerful disjointness analysis for sequence and tuple types.
 - Allow comprehensions to begin with an `if` clause.
 - New `sealed` annotation to prevent extension or instantiation of a type outside the module in which it is